pauldreik/random_foreach/README.md

 allow for perf to record.
 Counting cycles has less variation than measuring execution time.

+You may encounter runtime errors for some of the results if your CPU does not support the instructions needed:

+ - aes (any recent 64 bit x86 cpu works)
+ - sha (rare to find support, I have not tested this, only written the code)

 As root:

     echo 2 >/proc/sys/kernel/perf_event_paranoid

 As a normal user: